Sami-varuni/Async-Labs-Screening-Samiksha/README.md

 ## What I built

 I created five premium product visuals exploring how the Async Labs 7.5-inch workspace display could be used across different hospital environments.
 The visual system focuses on the idea of keeping critical information visible and accessible at the moment it is needed.
+It emphasizes how technology is helpful in the medical field.

 The five concepts cover hospital reception, a doctor's office, a patient room, ICU room availability, and a personal emergency-contact use case for older or vulnerable people.